Mucalindavaggo

 and he rolled around forwards and backwards.

-Then the Gracious One, having dressed in the morning time,
+Then the Fortunate One, having dressed in the morning time,

 affected by painful, sharp, harsh, and bitter feelings,